SiddharthSaravanan/SiddharthSaravanan.github.io/_publications/GAN_image_registration.md

 ---
-title: "ML/GAN Based Signal Processing for Remote Sensing and Cross Spectral Image Matching"
+title: "Deep Learning Framework for Optical and Microwave Image Matching"
 collection: publications
 permalink: /publication/GAN_image_registration
 excerpt: 'This work is about using GAN and CNN to register cross-spectral remote sensing images.'